-Enterprise organizations incur thousands of network incidents each month which equates to many hours of IT time spent troubleshooting and repairing.
+Enterprise organizations incur thousands of network incidents each month which equates to thousands of hours of IT time spent troubleshooting and repairing.
 For organizations that deal with networks at that scale, reducing Mean Time to Repair (MTTR) by even small increments can make a massive difference to the bottom line.
 The surprising part is there are relatively few problem types seen in an enterprise, but each of these problem types are repeated over and over again.
 It’s because while most problems appear unique, they are actually quite similiar to previously addressed problems.
 Most enterprises have not realized this, so each and every problem is addressed bespoke- as if it has never been seen before.
 This yields tons of redundant effort and inconsistency.

 Network teams rely on documentation for troubleshooting.
 Unfortunately, most teams live without accurate diagrams because it takes months to document a large network and, once the project is complete, the maps are already obsolete.
 NetBrain allows you to automate network diagrams and keep them up-to-date by using patented auto-discovery technology which interacts with each devices L2 and L3 tables, along with a wealth of other detail, to establish the real-time view of the entire network, from edge to cloud.
 (Yes, it include visibility and control into all of the major cloud providers virtual controllers and services).

 And this dynamic view provides vastly more detail that ever seen before!
-For troubleshooting network issues, engineers need to know how traffic flows across the live network, from the source to the destination.
+For troubleshooting network issues, engineers need to know how traffic flows across the live network, from the source to the destination, in both directions.
 As a diagram doesn’t exist for each traffic flow, engineers rely on traceroute to understand traffic paths.
 With modern networks, traceroute is very limiting – engineers need better visibility.
 With NetBrain, only the source and destination IP address is needed to dynamically map any traffic flow, the flows will have all of the required performance metrics included in those views.

 Troubleshooting can be a lengthy process when various organizations must get involved.
 Other operational teams are typically engaged through escalation, which delay problem solving.
 As a real-time platform, multiple engineers can collaborate in real-time to address any issue.
 With NetBrain, NetOps, SecOps, DevOps and other operational teams can apply automation to every phase of troubleshooting – from ticket creation, to data collection, and for sharing knowledge of best practices.
 In each phase, sharing key insights is critical, and this can be accomplished by sharing a single map URL.
 Collaboration is critical, but it also takes valuable time, and enhancing the collaboration process will ultimately reduce MTTR.

 To further improve collaboration, network teams can leverage existing scripts, design notes, text books, and tribal knowledge to digitize best practices into Executable Runbooks.
 Runbooks make knowledge accessible and executable, for every engineer on the team.